HamidMolareza/QueraProblems/ReadmeTemplate.md

 All the solutions that are here, get full score (100) in Quera.
 But that does not necessarily mean the best answer.

+🌟 If you like this project, please give it a star.

 ### Built With

 C# .NET 5